Stemanz/liputils/README.md

     to save it afterwards.
 The tag is found in the .name attribute.

 replace_nan: <object> the object you would like to replace your missing values with.
-    It can be set to False, but I would suggest against what.
+    It can be set to False, but I would suggest against that.

 cleanup: <bool> Whether to perform a cleanup of unwanted lipids that can be present
     in the index.
 Unwanted strings are read from the 'unwanted' parameter.
 Defaults